fistons/TinyTinyFeed/README.md

 If you want, you can send me a [gift](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TPHRD64MV2B5U)

 ## Release notes

+* V1.9
+   * Fix the null url issue
+   * Fix the non-trimmed preference settings
+   * Refactorisation and cleaning

 * V1.8
     * Correct a bug that appear with version 1.15.3: the excerpt of the articles was empty.
 Now, you can choose the lenght of characters of the exceprt in the setting